-Cielo’s commitment is to contribute to trade associations representing the stakeholders involved in the business, as well as ensure the ethics and values of free competition and sustainable relations, maintaining the confidentiality of information.
+Cielo is committed to contributing to the class associations that represent the stakeholders involved in the business, as well as to respect ethics and the values of free competition and sustainable relations, while maintaining information confidentiality.

 Banks, Brands and other Business Partners

-Cielo believes this relationship should be increasingly valued and based on transparency and commitment to results.
+The Company considers that the relationship with banks, brands, and other business partners must be valued and based on transparency and commitment to results.

-Cielo believes that effectively contributing to the success of its customers is the shortest path to making its mission a reality.
-The Company values transparency and confidentiality of information, maintaining a relationship of trust and harmony with its customers, strictly complying with contracted agreements and constantly seeking excellence in service.
+Cielo understands that the shortest way to make its mission a reality is to effectively contribute to its clients’ success.
+The Company values transparency and confidentiality of non-public information, preserving the relationship of trust and harmony with its clients, complying with contractual agreements and constantly seeking excellence in service provision.

-Cielo’s relationship with its employees is based on values, ethical principles and labor laws.
+Cielo’s relationship with its employees is based on ethical principles, strategic guidelines and labor legislation.

-The Company continuously invests in a healthy environment of personal and professional achievements that promotes the professionals’ physical and emotional well-being.
+The Company constantly invests in an environment of personal and professional fulfillment that is healthy and helps promote the physical and emotional well-being of its employees.

-The attitudes of all managers, employees, trainees and young apprentices shall reflect the commitment to the Company’s values and sustainability.
+The attitudes of all Managers, employees, interns and young apprentices must reflect the commitment to the Company’s values and perpetuity.

 Community and Society

-Sustainability and corporate responsibility are key to Cielo.
+Sustainability, diversity and corporate responsibility are fundamental to Cielo.
 They reinforce the Company’s commitment to contribute to the sustainable development of society.

-The Company must identify opportunities to improve processes, products and services to minimize social and environmental impacts caused by the business.
+It is the Company’s duty to identify risks and opportunities for improvement in its processes, products, and services in an attempt to minimize the social and environmental impacts caused by the business.

-Cielo aims to contribute to public policies defined by all levels of government and to the advance of Brazilian society.
+Cielo aims to contribute with public policies defined by all government instances in order to cooperate with the advancement of Brazilian society.

-Cielo respects its competitors and believes that fair competition helps improve the market.
-Strategic business matters should not be discussed or passed on, under no circumstances, to competitors without proper authorization.
-The Company monitors the technological environment and may take restraining, preventive and punitive actions, if necessary.
+Cielo respects its competitors and believes that fair competition contributes to improving the market.
+Strategic business matters should not be discussed or passed on, under any pretext, to competitors or third parties without proper authorization.
+The Company monitors the technological environment and may take inhibitory, preventive, and punitive action, if necessary.

-The Company is against any comment which may contribute to the spread of rumors about competitors.
+The Company is against any comment that might contribute to the dissemination of rumors about competitors.

-Cielo values the reliability of information broadcasted by media vehicles and ensures that all comments, statements or announcements on the Company’s behalf are made only by authorized individuals, according to the Communication Policy.
+Cielo values the reliability of the information transmitted to the media and ensures that all comments, statements or pronouncements on its behalf are made only by authorized persons, in accordance with the Communication Policy.